SAP-samples/cloud-espm-cloud-native/README.md

 * Edit the manifest.yml file and update `<unique_id>` with some unique value for each tax applications host name

-* Deploy Tax  Service on to Cloud Foundry from the tax-service project folder by running command `cf push espm-tax-svc` from CLI.
+* Deploy Tax  Service on to Cloud Foundry from the tax-service project folder by running command `cf push <unique_id>-espm-tax-svc` from CLI.
 * The TAX SERVICE can be accessed in Cloud Foundary in either of the 2 ways:
    * **Destination Services (Recommended):** <br>
        * Create an instance of the destination service by using the command `cf create-service destination lite espm-destination` <br>